, , , , , ,

 Sometimes, they’ve experienced the project as the source of life-giving focus.
 Other times, and more often, they’ve experienced it as the source of disengaging drag.

-At one or one hundred points, they’ve probably given up, locking it into a proverbial desk drawer and hoping to forget about it completely.
-Later, when that familiar feeling of desire returns, they pick the lock, open the drawer, and unfold and increase the crumpled pages, to start again.
+At one or one hundred points, they’ve probably given up, locked it into a proverbial desk drawer and hoped to lose the key.
+Later, when that familiar feeling of desire returns, they pick the lock, open the drawer, and unfold and uncrease the crumpled pages, to start again.
 And again and again and again.

 Lots of writers fight this feeling, seeing a drive to repeat as a failure, or indicative of an inability to let go or move on.
 But what is Roan’s song if not a warning that letting go and moving on are not reliable ways to staunch desire.
 It’s not only not always possible to stop wanting, it’s also not always advisable.

-When it comes to a writer’s unfinished project, the goal is not, in fact, to “be done.”
+When it comes to an unfinished writing project, the goal is not, in fact, to “be done.”
 No piece of important writing is ever done.
 Not really.
 Rather, the goal of the unfinished project is to motivate you to keep writing.

 Our fieriest feelings of desire and electric connections can’t always be defused, despite the relief this seems like it would offer.
 Trying to finish is as futile as trying to stop the world from spinning.
 Good luck, babe.